smithgeoffrey/go-coop/docs/CONTAINERS.md

 ### DNS

-If you create a non-default network, for free you get
+If you create a non-default network, for free you get:

     automatic DNS resolution for all containers on the newtork using their container names

 E.g., if on a non-default network:

     docker container exec -it <source container name> ping <dest container name>